Credit and Liquidations

 Last updated

 The "Credit Limit" refers to the maximum amount of funds that can be borrowed based on the collateral provided.
-You can find this metric displayed on the "Portfolio" page, as shown below.
+You can find this metric displayed on the "" page, as shown below.

 "Credit Limit" is calculated using the formula: